-While the overall goal of TCI is to reduce the far-reaching climate impacts of vehicles and fuels, Massachusetts is particularly focused on delivering benefits to communities that are under-served by current transportation options and disproportionately burdened by pollution.
+While the main goal of TCI is to lower the climate impacts of vehicles and fuels, Massachusetts focuses on helping specific communities.
+These cities, towns, and populations face limited transportation options and pollution burdens.

 Policy Design Process

-A year-long policy development process has included many opportunities for input from stakeholders and the public.
-Member states are now deciding whether to adopt and implement TCI.
-The final TCI policy, along with other efforts by Massachusetts to reduce emissions, would help to our state meet the requirements of its Global Warming Solutions Act.
+A year-long policy development process encouraged input from stakeholders and the public.
+The final TCI policy, along with other efforts, would help our state meet the requirements of its Global Warming Solutions Act.

 Massachusetts agencies supporting the process are: